B.P.J. v. West Virginia State Board of Education

 STATUS: ONGOING.

 RECENT UPDATES: On April 16, 2024, the Court of Appeals ruled in favor of the plaintiffs, finding that the West Virginia ban on trans youth participation in sports violated Title IX.
 The court remanded the Equal Protection claim for further proceedings before the district court.
-On November 18, 2024, the Supreme Court denied the state’s petition for review, and proceedings before the district court resumed.
+On November 18, 2024, the Supreme Court denied the state’s petition for review.
+However, after the Court’s decision in Skrmetti, the state submitted supplemental briefings and the Court granted cert on July 3, 2025.
+Briefings and oral arguments will be scheduled for this upcoming term.

 background